Aviation SMS Success Dependent on Safety Culture

 Analyzing Safety Culture from Sample Trend Chart

 From the chart on the right, we can see that when safety reporting started at this company, everyone reported their safety issues as "anonymous" users.
-This is shown by the predominance of yellow at the left side of the chart.
+This is shown by the predominance of yellow on the left side of the chart.
 In short, there was no trust between management and employees, which is common in certain cultures.

 This trending chart demonstrates how management has slowly been improving the trustful relationship between employees and the safety department.
 We cannot say that management has completely earned employees' trust from this sample trending chart because there is still a significant percentage of safety issues that were meant for "safety team view only," which are represented by the green shading that increases as we move toward the right of the chart.

 From our analysis, we see a correlation between transparency and safety culture.
-The more open management is with employees, the more willing employees become with participating in the aviation SMS and subsequently, employees will report more safety issues.
+The more open management is with employees, the more willing employees become with participating in the aviation SMS, and subsequently, employees will report more safety issues.

 Related Articles on Transparency in Aviation SMS